BioCLIP: A Vision Foundation Model for the Tree of Life: Related Work

 \section{Related Work}

 \textbf{Multimodal foundation model training data}.
 CLIP \citep{radford2021learning} trained state-of-the-art vision models from noisy, web-scale (\num{100}M+) image-text datasets using a contrastive objective that is optimized for image retrieval.
 ALIGN \citep{jia2021scaling} and BASIC \citep{pham2023combined} further scaled the number of training examples from 400M to 6.6B, improving vision representation quality.
-However, further work \citep{fang2022data, nguyen2022quality, gadre2023datacomp, xu2023cit, xu2023demystifying} all find that \emph{dataset diversity and better alignment between the image and caption semantics} are more important than dataset size and lead to stronger performance on downstream tasks with less compute. \emph{\datasetname{} emphasizes the importance of diversity}, adding over \num{440}K classes to iNat21's \num{10}K and leading to stronger zero-shot performance even when training on fewer images (\datasetsmall{}).
+However, further work \citep{fang2022data, nguyen2022quality, gadre2023datacomp, xu2023cit, xu2023demystifying} all find that \emph{dataset diversity and better alignment between the image and caption semantics} are more important than dataset size and lead to stronger performance on downstream tasks. \emph{\datasetname{} emphasizes the importance of diversity}, adding over \num{440}K classes to iNat21's \num{10}K and leading to stronger zero-shot performance.